Herzing University-Kenosha

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Herzing University-Kenosha are Surgeons, Correspondence clerks & order clerks, Physicians, Cardiovascular technologists and technicians, and Magnetic resonance imaging technologists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Herzing University-Kenosha are Surgeons, Correspondence clerks & order clerks, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, and Dentists

-The most specialized majors at Herzing University-Kenosha are Health (236 degrees awarded), Liberal Arts & Humanities (16 degrees), Business (12 degrees), Protective Services (1 degrees), and Computer and Information Sciences and Support Services (1 degrees) (as of 2023).
+The most specialized majors at Herzing University-Kenosha are Health (180 degrees awarded), Liberal Arts & Humanities (18 degrees), Business (5 degrees), Computer and Information Sciences and Support Services (0 degrees), and Legal (0 degrees) (as of 2024).

 View Data